TaylorGKelley/TaylorGKelley/README.md

 **I am a full stack software engineer.**

-I love coding in Javascript.
+I love coding in TypeScript.

 > This is where all of my personal projects will be stored.